Apologies, but no results were found.

 Selected Publications & Presentations

 Peleato, N.M.
 Legge, R.L., & Andrews, R.C.
-(2017) Neural networks for dimensionality reduction of fluorescence spectra and prediction of drinking water disinfection by-products.
-Water Research, in press.
+(2018) Neural Networks for Dimensionality Reduction of Fluorescence Spectra and Prediction of Drinking Water Disinfection By-products.
+Water Research, 136, 84-94.

 Peleato, N.M., Legge, R.L., & Andrews, R.C.
 (2017) Characterization of UF Foulants and Fouling Mechanisms When Applying Low In-line Coagulant Pre-treatment.
 Water Research, 126, 1-11.